drbrain/indigo-powerview/README.md

 ### Activate Scene

 Activate a scene you have created in the PowerView mobile app.
-This allows you to reuse your existing PowerView scenes without having to recreate them in Indigo.
+This allows you to run your existing PowerView scenes without needing to recreate them in Indigo.

 ### Activate Scene Collection

 Activate a scene collection you have created in the PowerView mobile app.
-This allows you to reuse your existing PowerView scenes collections without having to recreate them in Indigo.
+This allows you to run your existing PowerView scenes collections without having to recreate them in Indigo.
+Not available with Generation 3 – Use Activate Scene with a Multi-Room Scene instead.

 ### Calibrate Shade

 Rediscovers the movement limits of the shade.
+Not available nor needed with Generation 3.

 ### Jog Shade

 Moves the shade a tiny bit.
-This helps you identify which shade the device is interacting with.
+This helps you identify which shade the device is interacting with and to update the shade's position.

 ### Set Shade Position

-Set the shade position of an individual shade.
+Sets the shade position of an individual shade.
 This allows you to set the top and bottom positions of a shade for a top-down, bottom-up shade or the shade position for a single-direction shade.
+For Generation 3 systems, setting the top, bottom, tilt, and velocity are supported.
+See [Shade Capabilities](#shade-capabilities) below for a description of how these values are used.
+Set each value as an integer percentage from 0 (closed) to 100 (fully open).

+The Current Position button will fill in the current position values.
+An easy way to create an Action to set a specific position is to move the shade with the remote to the desired position, then use the Current Position button to fill in the values when you create the Action.

+## Shade Capabilities

+The shade capability describes the Hunter Douglas Shade's capabilities.
+In PowerView Gen 3, there are over 20 different types of Hunter Douglas Shades available.
+These Shade have a variety of different motion capabilities.
+While each Shade has its own set of unique properties, all can be represented by the following motion type capabilities:
+ * Type 0 - Bottom Up.
+ * * Examples: Standard roller/screen shades, Duette bottom up.
+ * * Uses the “primary” control type.

+ * Type 1 - Bottom Up w/ 90° Tilt.
+ * * Examples: Silhouette, Pirouette.
+ * * Uses the “primary” and “tilt” control types.

+ * Type 2 - Bottom Up w/ 180° Tilt.
+ * * Example: Silhouette Halo.
+ * * Uses the “primary” and “tilt” control types.

+ * Type 3 - Vertical (Traversing).
+ * * Examples: Skyline, Duette Vertiglide, Design Studio Drapery.
+ * * Uses the “primary” control type.

+ * Type 4 - Vertical (Traversing) w/ 180° Tilt.
+ * * Example: Luminette.
+ * * Uses the “primary” and “tilt” control types.

+ * Type 5 - Tilt Only 180°.
+ * * Examples: Palm Beach Shutters, Parkland Wood Blinds.
+ * * Uses the “tilt” control type.

+ * Type 6 - Top Down.
+ * * Example: Duette Top Down.
+ * * Uses the “primary” control type.

+ * Type 7 - Top-Down/Bottom-Up (can open either from the bottom or from the top).
+ * * Examples: Duette TDBU, Vignette TDBU.
+ * * Uses the “primary” and “secondary” control types.

+ * Type 8 - Duolite (front and rear shades).
+ * * Examples: Roller Duolite, Vignette Duolite, Dual Roller.
+ * * Uses the “primary” and “secondary” control types.
+ * * Note: In some cases the front and rear shades are controlled by a single motor and are on a single tube, so they cannot operate independently — the front shade must be down before the rear shade can deploy.
+In other cases, they are independent with two motors and two tubes.
+Where they are dependent, the shade firmware will force the appropriate front shade position when the rear shade is controlled — there is no need for the control system to take this into account.

+ * Type 9 - Duolite with 90° Tilt. (front bottom up shade that also tilts plus a rear blackout (non-tilting) shade).
+ * * Example: Silhouette Duolite, Silhouette Adeux.
+ * * Uses the “primary,” “secondary,” and “tilt” control types Note: Like with Type 8, these can be either dependent or independent.

+ * Type 10 - Duolite with 180° Tilt.
+ * * Example: Silhouette Halo Duolite.
+ * * Uses the “primary,” “secondary,” and “tilt” control types

 ## Usage Notes